 The Visitor Center (5 miles away) provides an excellent service for anyone interested in finding out more about the local area.

 Three National Parks are each within 2.5 hours drive: Canyonlands, Arches and Mesa Verde.

 Nous avons des animaux

 Nous sommes fumeurs

-We have good wifi, although it is best when there is only one user.
-We have hosted a digital nomad, and were able to accommodate her online schedule with no problems.
+We have good wifi.
+We have hosted digital nomads, and are able to accommodate online schedules with no problems.
 We don't work from home, so our online needs are flexible.